Umami Pot

 Savory Salmon Onigiri (Rice Balls)

-Why not try experiencing onigiri in a different way?
-Instead of putting the salmon flakes inside the onigiri, you can enjoy the flavor more directly by coating them on the outside.
+Why not try enjoying Salmon Onigiri (rice balls) in a different way?
+Instead of putting the salmon inside the onigiri, you can savor its flavor more directly by sticking the flakes on the outside.

 salmon-onigiri-1